jeremydaly/lambda-api/README.md

 | secure | `Boolean` | Sets the cookie to be used with HTTPS only. |
 |sameSite | `Boolean` or `String` | Sets the SameSite value for cookie. `true` or `false` sets `Strict` or `Lax` respectively.
 Also allows a string value.
 See https://tools.ietf.org/html/draft-ietf-httpbis-cookie-same-site-00#section-4.1.1 |

 The `name` attribute should be a string (auto-converted if not), but the `value` attribute can be any type of value.
 The `value` will be serialized (if an object, array, etc.) and then encoded using `encodeURIComponent` for safely assigning the cookie value.
-Cookies are automatically parsed, decoded, and available via the `REQUEST` object.
+Cookies are automatically parsed, decoded, and available via the `REQUEST` object (see [REQUEST](#request)).

 **NOTE:** The `cookie()` method only sets the header.
 A execution ending method like `send()`, `json()`, etc. must be called to send the response.